-- provides consistent translation for ballots, toolkits, and training materials; - provides consistent oral interpretation for community events - and is integrated into all online web content, including the CEC's digital civic portal.
+- informs the translation of subtitles and voice-overs for public service announcements; - provides consistent translation for ballots, toolkits, and training materials; - provides consistent oral interpretation for community events - and is integrated into all online web content, including the CEC's digital civic portal.

-IV.
-Agency Language Access accomplishments and progress on goals from previous LAP
+I. Agency Language Access accomplishments and progress on goals from previous LAP